Crossland High School

 Crossland High School is a public secondary school located in Camp Springs census-designated place, unincorporated Prince George's County, Maryland, with Temple Hills postal address.
 The school serves about 2,000 students in grades 9 to 12 in the Prince George's County Public Schools system.

 Crossland is named after a prominent early Maryland family.

 The vocational wing was dedicated by President Lyndon Baines Johnson in 1967.

 Crossland serves: much of Camp Springs CDP, all of Temple Hill CDP, and portions of Hillcrest Heights, Marlow Heights, Oxon Hill, and Silver Hill CDPs.

 In popular culture

 The high school in the Diary of a Wimpy Kid series is named Crossland High School.

+Safety

+In 2022, Crossland High School was one of the four schools in PGCPS that faced bomb threats.